October 2017 - Present

 Later I served as an Outreach Specialist for the digital travel magazine Trips To Discover, expanding their audience through forming relationships with featured hotels and sites around the world.
 Other contracts have included: copy writing for a nonprofit in New York City, editing articles for an SEO + eCommerce agency, and creating entries for the historical app The Clio.
 Currently I am working with a CMA exam coach, promptly responding to customers, potential sales, and candidates.

-As a freelance writer and researcher, I write articles for publication on Medium, where I am affiliated with publications dedicated to history, and I have been published in American Heritage Magazine.
+As a freelance writer and researcher, I write articles for two history-related publications on Medium.
+In the fall of 2020 I was published in American Heritage Magazine.

 January 2017 - October 2017

 DEVELOPMENT ASSOCIATE & RESEARCH ASSISTANT, RICHARD NIXON FOUNDATION